Railway Labor Executives' Association

-Railway Labor Executives' Association (RLEA) was a federation of rail transport labor unions in the United States and Canada.
+Railway Labor Executives' Association (RLEA) was a federation of rail transport labor unions in the United States and Canada, often known as the railroad brotherhoods.
 It was founded in 1926 with the purpose of acting as a legislative lobbying and policy advisory body.
 At times, it played a prominent role in setting rail transport policy in the U.S., and was party to six U.S. Supreme Court cases.
 It disbanded in January 1997, with representation, collective bargaining, and legislative lobbying assumed by the newly formed Rail Division of the AFL–CIO Transportation Trades Department.

 The RLEA was distinct from the Cooperating Railway Labor Organizations (CRLO), a separate association organized in 1991 to serve as an oversight body for the health, welfare, and pension funds established under federal law for railway employees.